wp-plugins/woo-widget-product-slideshow/readme.txt

 = View Demo Site =

-We have a demo site set up with an out of the box version of the Woothemes Canvas theme - [see it here](http://compare.a3rev.com/).
+We use the WooCommerce Widget Product Slideshow Pro Version straight out of the box on the [a3rev.com](http://a3rev.com/shop/woocommerce-widget-product-slideshow/) site.
 For more detailed explanation of all the backend working of the plugin visit the WooCommerce Widget Product Slideshow [documents](http://docs.a3rev.com/user-guides/woocommerce/woo-widget-product-slideshow/)

+= Lite & Pro Version Widget Interface =

+All a3rev Lite Version plugins have exactly the same interface as the Pro Version.
+Pro Version features and settings are easy to spot on the Woo Products Slideshow widget as they are inside of a Yellow border.
+The Pro Version settings are all active on the widget admin interface so you can get a great idea of how they work and what is available BUT the settings inside the yellow border do not save when changes are saved and hence are not applied to the front end.
+Upgrading to the Pro version activates the Pro version Features and Settings and removes the Yellow border on the widgets.

-= Support =
+= Lite Version Support =

-If you have any problem with setting up the Free lite version please post your support request here on the WordPress support forum.
-PLEASE if you have a problem DO NOT just give the plugin a bad star rating and review without first requesting support.
-Giving the plugin a bagging without affording us the opportunity to help solve the issue is in our opinion just unfair.

-Once you have the plugin installed and activated please refer to the plugins [comprehensive Online Documentation](http://docs.a3rev.com/user-guides/woocommerce/woo-widget-product-slideshow/) and guide to setting up the WooCommerce Widget Product Slideshow plugin on your WooCommerce store.If you have questions - agin please post them to the support forum here.
+As a Lite Version user please post all support requests to the plugins WordPress Support forum.
+We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
+Upgrading to a Pro Version Licence gives 'write' access to the a3rev support forum and hence Lifetime priority support as part of the License.

 = Pro Version Upgrade =